-The process of trying to conceive (TTC), being pregnant, and birth is a roller coaster, and there is nothing like it.
+Trying to conceive (TTC), being pregnant, and giving birth is a roller coaster, and there is nothing like it.

 It truly is a marathon and not a sprint.

 Sometimes the excitement of it all can override the reality of it.

 Everyone is looking for ways to increase fertility.